 Breastfeeding and employers

-Australian employers are improving their attitudes to breastfeeding and are getting better at supporting mums returning to work who want to keep breastfeeding.
+Australian employers are improving their attitudes to breastfeeding and getting better at supporting mothers returning to work and breastfeeding.

 Breastfeeding and expressing at work isn’t just good for you and your baby – it’s good for your employer too.

 Benefits of breastfeeding for employers

 When employers support their workers to breastfeed, the benefits include increased staff retention, reduced costs, improved staff satisfaction and morale, and reduced sick leave and absenteeism.